j4rl/php_ex/README.md

 - [This is a database example, with som error handling](linx.php)
 - [This is an example of hidden input in forms](index.php)

+Here are som differences between PHP and Python:
+- PHP is a server-side scripting language, while Python is a general-purpose programming language.
+- PHP is mainly used for web development, while Python is used for a wide range of applications.
+- PHP is embedded in HTML, while Python is not.

+Here are som syntax differences between PHP and Python:
+- PHP uses $ for variables, while Python does not.
+- PHP uses ; for statement termination, while Python uses newline.
+- PHP uses {} for code blocks, while Python uses indentation.
+- PHP uses // for comments, while Python uses #.
+- PHP uses . for string concatenation, while Python uses +.
+- PHP uses == for equality, while Python uses =.
+- PHP uses -> for object properties and methods, while Python uses . (dot).
+- PHP uses :: for static properties and methods, while Python uses . (dot).
+- PHP uses $this for object properties and methods, while Python uses self.
+- PHP uses public, private, protected for visibility, while Python uses public, private, protected.
+- PHP uses new for object creation, while Python uses class name.
+- PHP uses require, include for file inclusion, while Python uses import.
+- PHP uses echo for output, while Python uses print.
+- PHP uses function for function definition, while Python uses def.

 Here are some examples of how to use variables in PHP code.

 ```php